 Simply combine all the ingredients into a bottle and pour about two tablespoons into the detergent compartment of your dishwasher.

-How can I make DIY dishwasher detergent without borax?
+How to make your own homemade dishwasher detergent without borax

 This method works well and smells gorgeous.
 I scored it down because it is expensive to use every day.